 With a full software solution that leads in terms of visual quality, you get both quality and flexibility in a single solution.

-Combining this pristine quality result with a native 2110-based solution that is available on-prem with rock-solid SDI, as a stand-alone feature with JPEG-XS interfaces, or integrated in our decoder or transcoder solutions, but also on any software for the event-based market – for example, our SaaS solution – or enabled in any cloud per usage, you have a powerful tool to deliver the best images for any event worldwide.
+Combining this pristine quality result with a native 2110-based solution that is available on-prem with rock-solid SDI, as a stand-alone feature with JPEG-XS interfaces, or integrated in our decoder or transcoder solutions for video distribution, but also on any software for the event-based market – for example, our SaaS solution – or enabled in any cloud per usage, you have a powerful tool to deliver the best images for any event worldwide.

 How important is it for you to shorten time-to-market for your frame-rate conversion solutions?
 Share with us in the comments below!